 Congratulations on your baby!

 First, try to manage your stress, take care of your mental health and eat well.
-Sleep is going to be tough to come by during the next few months with a newborn, so it's important to take care of yourself as much as you can.
+Sleep is going to be tough during the next few months with a newborn, so it's important to take care of yourself as much as you can.

 That may mean taking care of those typical life stresses, like ensuring you have consistent medical care, stable housing, financial support and safe relationships.
-The community has resources that can help if you need backup.
+The community has plenty of resources that can help if you need backup.

 If you're pregnant, reach out to Healthy Mothers Healthy Babies.

 If you have a newborn, contact HomeSafe or 2-1-1.

-Next, try to build a support system of family and/or friends before having your baby.
+Next, build a support system of family and/or friends before delivering your baby.
 They can help when you need a break or a shoulder to cry on or need someone trusted to watch the baby so you can take a much-deserved nap.

 If you're new to the area and don't have a support system, you can reach out to Healthy Mothers Healthy Babies.
-Their Circle of Moms support groups are a great resources.
+Its Circle of Moms support groups are great resources.
 You also can reach out to HomeSafe.
 Both organizations are funded by Children's Services Council of Palm Beach County and are here to help expecting families and those with young children.

 • Children's Services Council of Palm Beach County